9 Best Ways to Keep Rugs From Slipping on Laminate Floors (Must-Try!)

 Caulking is the best way to secure rugs to the floor.

-A modified rug with fully dried caulking underneath can be used on laminate floors without fear of slipping.
-The dried caulk increases friction between the rug and the laminate floor, reducing slippage.
+On laminate floors, a modified rug with fully dried caulking can be used without slipping.
+As a result, the dry caulk reduces slippage between the rug and the laminate floor.

-However, it is discouraged for those with expensive rugs since chipped bits will eventually break off, resulting in the rug being damaged over time.
+Yet, it is discouraged for those with expensive rugs.
+Chipped bits will eventually break off, resulting in the rug being damaged over time.
 Recommended for cheap rugs.

 Using a Hot Glue Gun

-It is also possible to apply hot glue to the back of the rug to prevent slipping, although it is not as durable as silicone caulk.
-Hot glue dries more rapidly than silicone, but it should be tested first to ensure that the temperature will not melt the rug’s fibers.
+It is also possible to apply hot glue to the back of the rug to prevent slipping.
+But, it is not as durable as silicone caulk.
+Hot glue dries faster than silicone.
+But, it should be tested first to ensure that the temperature will not melt the rug’s fibers.

 Anchor with Furniture Weight